-Holders of our Common Stock are entitled to receive dividends, if, as and when authorized by the Board of Directors and declared by us out of legally available funds.
+Common Stock-Holders of our Common Stock are entitled to receive dividends, if, as and when authorized by the Board of Directors and declared by us out of legally available funds.
 In determining our dividend policy, the Board of Directors considers many factors including the amount of cash resources available for dividend distributions, capital spending plans, cash flow, financial position, applicable requirements of the MGCL, any applicable contractual restrictions, and future growth in NAV and cash flow per share prospects.
 Consequently, the dividend rate on a quarterly basis does not necessarily correlate directly to any individual factor.

-Cash dividends per share of Common Stock declared during the three months ended March 31, 2020 consist of the following:
+Cash dividends per share of Common Stock declared during the six months ended June 30, 2020 consist of the following:

-Ca ash Dividend Per Declaration Date Payment Date Type (Common Share March 2, 2020 March 25, 2020 Regular Quarterly \$ 0.075
+Declaration Date Payment Date Туре Dividend Per nmon Share June 3, 2020 June 29, 2020 Regular Quarterly \$ 0.075 March 2, 2020 March 25, 2020 Regular Quarterly \$ 0.075